hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 In other words, in your first code reduction iteration you introduced a copy :)

 [16:54:00](#167198724021eEZDv:gitter.im) <luce80>:
-True, a possibly unnecessary copy, but we have GC memory allocations í ½í¸‰ , or we could introduce `as string! #{61}` ? or `read` could do the conversion ?
+True, a possibly unnecessary copy, but we have GC memory allocations ğŸ˜‰ , or we could introduce `as string! #{61}` ? or `read` could do the conversion ?

 [16:54:52](#167198729222KDxaf:gitter.im) <luce80>: